Homebrew tap

 git clone https://github.com/MenkeTechnologies/awkrs

-cd awkrs && cargo build
+cd awkrs && cargo build --release

 # one-liners